conda/conda-docs/docs/source/index.rst

 Fortran, and more.*

-Conda is an open source package management system and environment management system that runs on Windows, macOS, Linux.
+Conda is an open source package management system and environment management system that runs on Windows, macOS, and Linux.
 Conda quickly installs, runs and updates packages and their dependencies.
 Conda easily creates, saves, loads and switches between environments on your local computer.
 It was created for Python programs, but it